microsoft/semantic-kernel/dotnet/README.md

 Give me a TLDR with the fewest words.";

-var translator = kernel.CreateSemanticFunction(translationPrompt, maxTokens: 200);
+var translator = kernel.CreateSemanticFunction(translationPrompt, requestSettings: new OpenAIRequestSettings { MaxTokens = 200 });
-var summarize = kernel.CreateSemanticFunction(summarizePrompt, maxTokens: 100);
+var summarize = kernel.CreateSemanticFunction(summarizePrompt, requestSettings: new OpenAIRequestSettings { MaxTokens = 100 });

 string inputText = @"
 1st Law of Thermodynamics - Energy cannot be created or destroyed.